Ausangate Trek – Lodge to Lodge along the Camino del Apu Ausangate

-The hike ended just after we passed the tree line.
+The Ausangate trek ended just after we passed the tree line.
 We had one final lunch feast; the cook even prepared an extra pachamanca, a traditional meal of Peruvian potatoes slow-baked in an impromptu earthen oven.
 (Hint: eat the ashy potato skins – it actually tastes quite good.)
 We took tons of pictures, and said our goodbyes.
-Exhausted by the perfect trek, we all crashed in the van on the drive back to Cuzco.
-It’s amazing that the world-class Ausangate lodge trek lies a mere three hours from one of the most touristed areas in Peru.
+Exhausted by the perfect trek, we all crashed in the van on the drive back to Cusco.
+It’s amazing that the world-class Ausangate trek lies a mere three hours from one of the most touristed areas in Peru.
 What a discovery!

-Moreover, the conventional Ausangate circuit does not enter the phenomenal multi-colored landscapes southwest of Ausangate or visit Vinicunca, two attractions which are on locally controlled community lands and are not open to other trekking companies.
+Moreover, the conventional Ausangate trek does not enter the phenomenal multi-colored landscapes southwest of Ausangate or visit the Vinicunca rainbow mountain, two attractions which are on locally controlled community lands and are not open to other trekking companies.
 Andean Lodges has spent years developing this joint venture with the communities of Chillca and Osefina, earning their trust, and ensuring that their lodges have the highest environmental standards to prevent their trekking tours from damaging the extraordinary landscapes in the area.

 We kept our eyes peeled for greenwashing or unintentional environmental mistakes by the company, but we did not witness anything questionable.
 Trash is packed out, biodegradable soaps and shampoos are provided for guests, and solar-powered lamps and candles are used to light the lodges.
 The lack of electricity also means that you cannot easily recharge camera batteries during the trek.
-Luckily, a solar-powered charger is available at the Anantapata Lodge on day three.
+Luckily, a solar-powered charger is available at the Anantapata Lodge on day three of the Ausangate trek.
 Andean Lodges is planning to equip the other lodges with similar charging stations.

 From what we saw, Andean Lodges did an exceptional job on the environmental front.
 One moment in particular really impressed us.
 One of our fellow trekkers threw a plastic wrapper from a chocolate bar into the fireplace and Sebastian reacted with a gut level “No, no, don’t throw that into the fireplace.”
 His reaction was so genuine, so concerned that it immediately conveyed serious dedication to and understanding of what a green business should be.
 We were highly impressed.